 Frankfurt is host to many important events and conventions, such as the International Book Fair in October.
 Begun in 1478, it is the biggest book fair in the world.

-Hamburg is the country's second largest city and is located in the North of Germany.
+Hamburg is the country's second largest city located in the North of Germany.
 Several waterways run through its center and Hamburg has more bridges than Amsterdam and Venice combined.
 It boasts one of the biggest harbors in the world and still embraces its gritty, sailor past.

 The surrounding area of St. Pauli is also worth a visit.
 Spend time on the harbor with an early morning visit to the Fischmarkt (fish market).
-This meeting place for locals and tourists was started in 1703 and sells the freshest fish, flowers, and spices with a side of live entertainment.
+This meeting place for locals and tourists alike was started in 1703 and sells the freshest fish, flowers, and spices with a side of live entertainment.
 Nearby Hafencity has been newly built up and offers the latest in shopping and dining.

 Cologne (or Köln), founded by the Romans, is one of Germany's oldest cities.
 The soaring Cathedral of Cologne is the centerpiece with dual towers reaching 157-meters into the sky and can be seen from all over the city.
 Located right next to the train station, it is the first things visitors see and they never take their eyes off it.